Paul Emmons

-Paul Emmons (born 1957) is an architect, professor, and author specializing in the history and theory of architectural drawing practices.
+Paul Emmons (born in 1957) is an American architect, professor, and author whose work focuses on the history and theory of architectural drawing practices.
 He is the Patrick and Nancy Lathrop Professor of Architecture at Virginia Tech's Washington-Alexandria Architecture Center (WAAC).
-Emmons also serves as the Associate Dean of Graduate Studies for the College of Architecture, Arts, and Design, and chairs the History and Theory track within WAAC’s PhD program in Architecture and Design Research.
+Emmons also serves as the Associate Dean of Graduate Studies for the College of Architecture, Arts, and Design and chairs as the coordinator the History and Theory track in WAAC’s PhD program in Architecture and Design Research.

 Emmons is the author of several works on architectural theory and practice, including Drawing Imagining Building (2020), Ceilings and Dreams (2019), and Confabulations (2018).

 Career

-Paul Emmons has held various leadership positions at Virginia Tech since 1998, specifically within the WAAC.
-Emmons assumed leadership of a PhD program founded by Marco Frascari after Frascari departed from the university.
-Emmons organizes the international Frascari Symposia, which focuses on advancing research in architectural theory, and was named the Patrick and Nancy Lathrop Professor of Architecture.
+Since 1998, Emmons has held a number of leadership roles at Virginia Tech, primarily within the WAAC.
+He assumed leadership of the PhD program in Architecture and Design Research following the departure of its founder, Marco Frascari.
+Emmons also organizes the international Frascari Symposia, which focus architectural theory research, and was named the Patrick and Nancy Lathrop Professor of Architecture.

 In addition to teaching and research, Emmons has served as Associate Dean of Graduate Studies since 2018.
-Among his contributions, Emmons chaired the committee responsible for creating the new College of Architecture, Arts, and Design and instituted and organized the college's Research Forum to promote and share faculty research.
-He has also served as an editor and member of editorial boards for journals, including the Journal of Architectural Education, as well as a manuscript reviewer for publishing houses.
+Among his contributions, Emmons chaired the committee responsible for creating the new College of Architecture, Arts, and Design.
+He established and managed the college’s Research Forum for faculty research presentations.
+In addition to his academic work, Emmons held editorial positions and served on the boards of several publications, such as the Journal of Architectural Education.
+He also acted as a manuscript reviewer for various publishing houses.

-Before his long-term role at Virginia Tech, Emmons held teaching positions at the University of Pennsylvania and the University of Minnesota.
-Internationally, he was the Haas Visiting Professor at Newcastle University.
+Before his role at Virginia Tech, Emmons held teaching positions at the University of Pennsylvania and the University of Minnesota.
+He was also the Haas Visiting Professor at Newcastle University in England.

 Emmons practiced at several architecture firms in Minneapolis from 1983 to 1995.
-Clients he has worked with include the Minneapolis Public Library and the Science Museum of Minnesota, as well as numerous universities, including the University of Minnesota, the University of Chicago, the University of Virginia, the University of California, Berkeley, and Yale University.
+His clients include the Minneapolis Public Library and the Science Museum of Minnesota, as well as numerous universities, including the University of Minnesota, Chicago, Virginia, California, Berkeley, and Yale University.

 Since moving full-time into academia, Emmons has continued a small practice of competition entries, residences, and creative works, including a collaboration with his sister, artist Carol Emmons.
 The duo have exhibited at venues including the Philadelphia Art Alliance.
-The pair were selected to complete a permanent sculptural installation, titled Mneme XXXI: Dwelling in the Plan, at the University of Wisconsin–Milwaukee's School of Architecture and Urban Planning Building.
-Emmons has curated several exhibitions featuring other artists and architects at WAAC, both group shows and solo exhibitions of drawings by architects such as Douglas Darden.
+The University of Wisconsin–Milwaukee's School of Architecture and Urban Planning Building selected them to complete a permanent sculptural installation (Mneme XXXI: Dwelling in the Plan).
+Emmons has curated both group shows and solo exhibitions, featuring other artists and architects at WAAC such as Douglas Darden.